EolnMsuk/SkipCord-3/README.md

     ```
     python bot.py
     ```
-4. The bot will launch Edge, navigate to your configured URL, and initialize all systems.
+4. The bot should now Automatically launch Edge, navigate to your configured URL, and initialize all systems.

 ### Troubleshooting